 Open Source Integration

-GroundWork Monitor integrates several open-source solutions into its platform.
+GroundWork Monitor integrates several of the best open-source solutions into its platform.

-NeDi stands for Network Discovery.
-It is a powerful suite of tools for finding all of your networking assets, placing them in a clear topological structure, and making it easier to automatically track changes.
+NeDi stands for Network Discovery and is a powerful suite of tools for finding all of your networking assets, placing them in a clear topological structure, and making it easier to automatically track changes.
 It is an ideal way to generate automated input for monitoring.

 For years the standard for system and network monitoring tools, Nagios™ is a significant block of the GroundWork Monitor suite.

 A robust, storage-efficient data store for time series metrics, OpenTSDB has begun to be used as a standard back-end for monitoring tools.
 GroundWork uses it to store performance data in original detail (unsummarized), from multiple sources.